Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 }
 ```

-When the condition is false, you can also run code with the `else` keyword:
+When the condition is false, you can also run code with the `else` keyword

 ```back
 if age >= 18 {